pprabhu2727/ECS273-Team02-Final-Project/README.md

 npm run dev
 ```

-The React frontend will start on `http://localhost:5173` (or another port if 5173 is busy).
+The React frontend will start on `http://localhost:5173` (or another port if 5173 is busy, it will let you know in the terminal).

 4. **Access the Dashboard**: